materialsproject/pymatgen/docs/compatibility.md

 ```

 This should resolve most import errors and only a few more modifications may need to be done by hand.

+### v2021.3.4

+* Reorganization of `pymatgen` into namespace packages, which required the removal of root-level imports.

+  As a compromise solution, `pymatgen` has adopted **temporary** semantic versioning. v2021.3.5 was released after v2021.3.4 to reverse the changes made, and new versions v2022.0.x were released that contains the breaking change (removal of root imports).
+We will continue to release critical updates to 2021.x.x versions.
+This allows end users to continue using 2021.x.x versions without having to deal with the breaking changes.
+However, it is recommended that users make the move to be compatible with 2022.0.x before Jan 1 2022, during which `pymatgen` will only support the new namespace architecture and the versioning scheme will go back to calendar versioning.

 ### v2021.3.3